4GeeksAcademy/master-javascript-programming-exercises/exercises/032-addObjectProperty/README.md

-# `32` addObjectProperty
+# `032` addObjectProperty

 ## 📝 Instructions

-Write a function called `addObjectProperty`.
+1. Write a function called `addObjectProperty`.
 Given two objects and a key, `addObjectProperty` sets a new property on the 1st object at the given key.

-The value of that new property is the entire 2nd object.
+## Example:

 ```Javascript
 var person1 = {